programmerraja/MyBlog/content/notes/2024/Docker & Kubernetes hacking.md

-https://attack.mitre.org/ [MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
-The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.]
+https://attack.mitre.org/ MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
+The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community